-I have written and illustrated a number of picture books for 2-6yr olds, and two storybooks for 5-9 yr olds, written scripts for RTÉ and I write poems for 7-11yr olds which have been included in a number of anthologies for this age group.
+I have written and illustrated a number of picture books for 2-6yr olds, and two storybooks for 5-9 yr olds, written scripts for RTÉ and poems for 7-11yr olds which have been included in a number of anthologies.
 These are listed below.
 I also review children’s books for both Inis and The School Librarian.

 Emma and Julia in the Kitchen/ Emma agus Julia sa Chistin, Poolbeg 1996

 Julia in the Garden/ Julia sa Ghairdín, Poolbeg 1996

 Lily and Ted/ Lily agus Ted, Poolbeg 1997

 Good Morning/ Dia Duit ar Maidin, Poolbeg 1997

 Molly is a Good Dog/ Is Madra Maith í Molly, Poolbeg 1997

 Poems for children included in the following Anthologies:

 Poetry Now 2001, Dun Laoghaire-Rathdown County Co.
 Arts Office.

 The Dog Ate my Bus Pass, ed.
 Nick Toczek & Andrew Fusek Peters, Macmillan, 2004